ShreyDixit/MSA-App/README.md

 ## TODO:
 - Better Styling
 - Tests
-- Different Parameters
-- Use Accuracy and F1 P
 - Figure out how to deal with small dataset P
-- Plot the Shapley Values
 - Interaction Matrix (as a heatmap) (optional) P
 - Make an output folder for each trial
 - The Error Bar (95% Confidence Interval) (Bootstrapping) P